lume/element/README.md

 	// default, appended into the ShadowRoot of our custom element.
 	//
 	// To take advantage of reactivity in our template, simply interpolate
-	// properties that were decoratored with an attribute decorator into the
+	// properties that were decoratored with an attribute decorator or defined
-	// template.
+	// with `static observedAttributeHandlers` into the template.
 	//
 	// Here, any time the `.firstName` property's value changes, the DOM will be
 	// automatically updated.